 In addition to the technology architecture, Salesforce took time to analyze the existing needs and use cases of their customer base to better understand the shortfalls of previous versions.
-This led to the introduction of improved mobile support, simplified checkout experiences, and other improvements that directly impact the success of e-commerce experience.
+This led to the introduction of improved mobile support, simplified checkout experiences, and other improvements that directly impact the success of the e-commerce experience.

-SFRA, undoubtedly, offers numerous advantages as compared to the SiteGenesis because of the very simple fact that it does not have legacy codebase restrictions, and developers can use the latest technologies like Java to build and integrate storefronts.
+SFRA, undoubtedly, offers numerous advantages as compared to SiteGenesis because of the very simple fact that it does not have legacy codebase restrictions, and developers can use the latest technologies like Java to build and integrate storefronts.
 Let’s discuss these benefits in detail in the following sections:

 Advantages of Coding on SFRA for Developers